-Warren I. Mitchell, President of the Gas Company, received a 4% salary increase for 1996 to bring his salary more in line with competitive practices.
+Warren I. Mitchell, President of the Gas Company, received a 4% salary increase for 1996.

 Performance Bonuses

 The Compensation Committee establishes annual performance bonus opportunities for executive officers based upon the attainment of objective financial goals.
 Performance at targeted levels is intended to compensate executive officers with bonuses somewhat above the midpoint for bonuses for comparable levels of responsibility and performance at other large utilities.
 Target award levels for 1996 ranged from 40% of base salary for the President to 25% of base salary for Vice Presidents, with maximum award levels for excellent performance ranging from 80% to 50% of base salary.